RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - `true` and `false` are examples of valid inputs.

 ## ARAX_overlay
-### overlay(action=add_node_pmids)

-`add_node_pmids` adds PubMed PMID's as node attributes to each node in the knowledge graph.
-This information is obtained from mapping node identifiers to MeSH terms and obtaining which PubMed articles have this MeSH term either labeling in the metadata or has the MeSH term occurring in the abstract of the article.

-This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

-#### parameters:

-* ##### max_num

-    - The maximum number of values to return.
-Enter 'all' to return everything

-    - Acceptable input types: int or string.

-    - This is not a required parameter and may be omitted.

-    - `all`, `5`, and `50` are examples of valid inputs.

-    - If not specified the default input will be 100.

-### overlay(action=compute_jaccard)

-`compute_jaccard` creates virtual edges and adds an edge attribute (with the property name `jaccard_index`) containing the following information:
-The jaccard similarity measures how many `intermediate_node_key`'s are shared in common between each `start_node_key` and `object_node_key`.
-This is used for purposes such as "find me all drugs (`start_node_key`) that have many proteins (`intermediate_node_key`) in common with this disease (`end_node_key`)."
-This can be used for downstream filtering to concentrate on relevant bioentities.

-This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

-#### parameters:

-* ##### start_node_key

-    - A curie id specifying the starting node

-    - Acceptable input types: string.

-    - This is a required parameter and must be included.

-    - `DOID:1872`, `CHEBI:7476`, and `UMLS:C1764836` are examples of valid inputs.

-* ##### intermediate_node_key

-    - A curie id specifying the intermediate node

-    - Acceptable input types: string.

-    - This is a required parameter and must be included.

-    - `DOID:1872`, `CHEBI:7476`, and `UMLS:C1764836` are examples of valid inputs.

-* ##### end_node_key

-    - A curie id specifying the ending node

-    - Acceptable input types: string.

-    - This is a required parameter and must be included.

-    - `DOID:1872`, `CHEBI:7476`, and `UMLS:C1764836` are examples of valid inputs.

-* ##### virtual_relation_label

-    - An optional label to help identify the virtual edge in the relation field.

-    - Acceptable input types: string.

-    - This is a required parameter and must be included.

-    - `N1`, `J2`, and `FET` are examples of valid inputs.

 ### overlay(action=overlay_exposures_data)

 `overlay_exposures_data` overlays edges with p-values obtained from the ICEES+ (Integrated Clinical and Environmental Exposures Service) knowledge provider.